Theseus1: Sensing changes

-Vital for Cellular Elongation
+Cellular elongation

 Theseus1 and other members of the CrRLK family are important to cellular elongation.
 In particular, Theseus1 and Hercules1 (HERK1) have shown to perform similar roles in the process of elongation.
 Arabidopsis thaliana plants with a loss-of-function mutation to only one of these proteins will maintain a similar growth rate to the wild-type plant.
 However, if both proteins are mutated, the plant displays a greatly inhibited growth rate.
 Though the specific mechanism that causes this is unknown, it can be seen that these proteins are redundant but necessary for regular vegetative growth.
 Additionally, both THE1 and HERK1 function in coordination with the brassinosteroid pathway with a slight regulatory overlap between the two.

-Regulation by Rate of Cellulose Synthesis
+Regulation

 Theseus1 has been shown to regulate cell elongation in response to decreased cellulose synthesis.
 The most commonly described example of this is in coordination with the procuste1 mutant for decreased cellulose synthase activity (prc1-1).
 When prc1-1 is present, THE1 greatly inhibits cellular elongation; however, when a less-functional mutant of theseus1 was used in combination with prc1-1, the growth rate increased to somewhere between the natural growth rate and the THE1 repressed growth rate.
 This shows that while a cell is able to expand further with decreased cellulose levels, THE1 represses elongation because of the change in the rate of cellulose production.
 This is also thought to be another method of pathogenic response, as some pathogens inhibit cellulose production.